jemo07/SDR-Attacks-on-Sensors/GPS_tutorial.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\sqrt{(x-x_{4})^{2}&plus;(y-y_{4})^{2}&plus;(z-z_{4})^{2}}=c(\Delta&space;t&plus;\tau&space;_{4})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\sqrt{(x-x_{4})^{2}&plus;(y-y_{4})^{2}&plus;(z-z_{4})^{2}}=c(\Delta&space;t&plus;\tau&space;_{4})" title="\sqrt{(x-x_{4})^{2}+(y-y_{4})^{2}+(z-z_{4})^{2}}=c(\Delta t+\tau _{4})" /></a>

 So we can solve out the four knowns x, y, z and Δt from the four equations.
-Not only the user's position (x, y, z) can be solved, but also the local clock can be synchronized to the GPS time in this procedure.
+Note that not only the receiver's position (x, y, z) can be solved, but also the local clock can be synchronized to the GPS time in this procedure.